sheltermanager/asm3/doc/manual/options.rst

 * Trial adoptions last for: This value is used to set the default "trial end date" field when marking adoptions as a trial.

+* Animals are long term after: This value controls the long term alert, search and emblem.
+The default is 182 days (6 months).

 * Treat animals with a future intake date as part of the shelter inventory: This option will treat animals who have not arrived yet (Date Brought In > Today) as on shelter so that they are visible in shelter view etc.